Your Landing Page Is Your AI Pitch

 1. One-sentence value proposition above the fold

-What your product does, who it's for, stated in plain language.
+What your product does, who it is for, stated in plain language.
 No jargon, no clever wordplay.
 AI models need to classify your tool quickly.

 2. Feature list with specific capabilities